regcs/AliceLG/README.md

 - adjust the render settings (and the animation settings)
 - enter the compositor settings (if needed)

 Instead of pressing _F12_ or _Alt + F12_ or choosing the _Render Image/Animation_, respectively, click on _Looking Glass → General → Render Quilt_ or _Looking Glass → General → Render Animation Quilt_ in the addon controls.
 The _Render Quilt_ option will render the different different views separately.
 After the last view has been rendered, a quilt will be automatically assembled.
 For the _Render Animation Quilt_ option, the same will happen for each frame of the animation, which will result in one quilt per frame.
+After rendering, the created quilt image has to be handled in the same way as normal renders.

 This functionality of the addon can be used even if no Looking Glass is connected.